A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Introduction

-Several LPWAN technologies have their own set of technical features, business models, and deployment strategies.
-We can classify these LPWAN technologies into two categories based on the spectrum used.
-First, Narrowband IoT (NB-IoT) and LTE-M standardized by the 3rd Generation Partnership Project (3GPP) operate on the licensed spectrum.
-These technologies provide high Data Rates (DRs) and BW and assure Quality-of-Service (QoS) at the cost of deploying complex protocols that associate high energy consumption and increased costs \cite{7552737, 7880946}.
-Second, Sigfox and LoRaWAN standards operate on the unlicensed spectrum and compete to build their networks as quickly as possible.
+Several LPWAN technologies have their own set of technical features, business models, and deployment strategies \cite{10.1145/3300061.3345444}.
+We can classify LPWAN technologies into two categories based on the spectrum.
+First, narrowband IoT (NB-IoT) and long-term evolution for machines (LTE-M) standardized by the third-generation partnership project (3GPP) operate on the licensed spectrum.
+These types of technology provide high data rates (DRs) and bandwidth (BW) and ensure quality-of-service (QoS) at the cost of deploying complex protocols associated with high energy consumption and increased costs \cite{7552737, 7880946}.
+Second, SigFox and LoRaWAN standards operate on the unlicensed spectrum and compete to build their networks as quickly as possible.
 To enhance resistance against interference from other systems, devices in this latter category send a small signal over a larger frequency spectrum, enabling long-range communication with low power consumption.
-However, this strategy wastes the common spectrum and often encounters significant self-interference issues, limiting total network capacity, and scalability \cite{8660398}.
+However, this strategy wastes the common spectrum and often encounters significant self-interference problems, limiting the total network capacity \cite{8660398}.